ikegami-itaru/esp32-scripts/README.md

 ### container_list.bash
 When building project using idf.py, we use docker.
-This script shows the list of docker images in hocker hub.
+This script shows the list of docker images in docker hub.
+Need chromium-brouser to scrape the "https://hub.docker.com"